scala-subscript/koans/README.md

 This means you need to work on AboutSubScript koan.
 Find it at `src/test/scala/subscript/koans/` folder, open it and make the tests pass.
 The instructions in the koans will be helpful for you.

+**IMPORTANT:** so far, SubScript works by rewriting the sources.
+This means scripts may take more lines in the rewritten (pure Scala) state than they take in SubScript state.
+Because of this, compiler can't report the line on which an error occured reliably.
+More often then not, failed tests will point to a wrong line.